Alexandria Archaeology Museum

 Opportunities to Participate

-Summer Camp 2014: Camp 2014 runs from July 21 - 25.
-Register now!
-Read our 2013 Summer Camp Blog.
+Summer Camp 2014 took place from July 21 - 25, 2014.
 This popular program provides an opportunity for 12-15 year olds to work on a real archaeological dig.
-See photos of the 2012 camp on the Alexandria Archaeology Museum's Facebook page, and consider joining us in 2014.
+Read our 2013 Summer Camp Blog, see Camp photos on the Alexandria Archaeology Museum's Facebook page, and think about applying next spring for the 2015 Camp.

 - Potomac Yard History and Archaeology: See a preview of the seven historical signs placed at Potomac Yard in 2012 (or visit the site to see the signs in person).
 Throughout ongoing development of Potomac Yard, the Office of Historic Alexandria has been committed to preserving its history.
 Learn more about the Potomac Yard planning and development process, and read a history of the site by Francine Bromberg, Archaeologist for Alexandria Archaeology.